-Massachusetts will provide support to LEAs to embed continuous improvement and evaluation practices in their planning processes, with an emphasis on building evidence by conducting formal evaluations for approaches that are not yet supported by evidence that meets the top three levels of ESSA's tiered definition (pp. 34-36).
+Massachusetts will provide support to LEAs to embed continuous improvement and evaluation practices in their planning processes, with an emphasis on building evidence by conducting formal evaluations for approaches that are not yet supported by evidence that meets the top three levels of ESSA's tiered definition (pp. 38-39).

 Oregon will base its selection of LEAs for state partnership and support on the results of a readiness screening protocol that assesses local context, analyzes reporting measures, and establishes priority areas for improvement.
-As part of this process, LEAs will conduct "evidence-based root cause analysis" in collaboration with a broad group of local stakeholders (pp. 23-24).
+As part of this process, LEAs will conduct "evidence-based root cause analysis" in collaboration with a broad group of local stakeholders (p.
+22).

-Both Colorado (pp. 36-37) and New Mexico (pp. 45-46) plan to use a consolidated application for all LEAs and emphasize the use of evidence-based interventions and strategies that align with specific LEA and school needs in these applications.
+Both Colorado (pp. 35-37) and New Mexico (pp. 51-52) plan to use a consolidated application for all LEAs and emphasize the use of evidence-based interventions and strategies that align with specific LEA and school needs in these applications.